Joura210/Project2/README.md

 * [Project contributers](#project-contributers)

 ## <a name="about-this-project"></a> About this project
-Building Blocks is an app to helps parents to teach fiscally responsible kids.
-Teaching kids at an early age to learn the benefits of reaching financial goals and teach the value of working hard.
+<p>Building Blocks is an app to help parents to raise fiscally responsible kids.
+Teaching kids at an early age to learn the benefits of reaching financial goals and teach the value of working hard.</p>

 ## <a name="project-requirements"></a> Project requirements
 * Must use at least two APIs
 * Use a Node and Express Web Server;
 * Be backed by a MySQL Database an ORM (not necessarily Sequelize);